Source: UNIVERSITY OF KENTUCKY submitted to NRP

 Outputs

 Target Audience:We are in the planning year (year 1) on this grant and therefore have not started reaching any audiences yet.
 When we begin implementation our focus will be on youth ages 12-18 in the 4 county sites - Jefferson, Fayette, Pulaski, and Bullitt.
 Our target audiences at Fayette County will be youth through the school systems.
 Our target audiences at Jefferson County will be youth through our grant partners 2Not1 and Bookworks.
-Our target audiences at both Bullitt and Pulaski counties will be youth living in group homes through grant partner Sunrise Children's Services.
-Changes/Problems:As the grant was about to start in 2024, the KSU professionals that were going to work on the grant in Jefferson County left their positions.
-As a result, we determined that a better course of action for grant sustainability would be to subcontract with Bookworks and 2Not1, our primary grant partners for Jefferson County.
+Our target audiences at both Bullitt and Pulaski counties will be youth through grant partner Sunrise Children's Services.
+Changes/Problems:As the grant was about to start in 2024, the Kentucky State University (KSU) professionals that were going to work on the grant in Jefferson County left their positions.
+As a result, we determined that a better course of action for moving forward with thegrant would be to subcontract with Bookworks and 2Not1, our primary grant partners for Jefferson County.
 This ideawas shared with USDA and was approved.
-This subcontract process will decrease issues with turnover and instability and significantly reduce costs and time associated with hiring and training.
+This subcontract process will decrease issues with turnover and staffingand significantly reduce costs and time associated with hiring and training.
+This subcontract approval process is currently underway through KSU.
 What opportunities for training and professional development has the project provided?We were able to send 5university employees to CYFAR PDE 2024 and the new grantee orientation for training and professional development.We were able to send 4university employees and 1 grant partner to the CYFAR PDE 2025 for training and professional development.
 We were able to provide a half-day training on the CYFAR grant, policies, and timelines for each grant partner.
 We arranged a Common Measures training/consult for the entire state grant team including partners.
 We provided a training onthe history of CYFARto the entire state grant team including partners.
-How have the results been disseminated to communities of interest?We are only in Year 1/planning year of this grant at this time. therefore there have been no results yet at this time to be disseminated.
+How have the results been disseminated to communities of interest?We are only in Year 1/planning year of this grant at this time.
+Therefore there have been no results yet at this time to be disseminated.
 We did,however, develop and disseminate a press release through both University of Kentucky and Kentucky State University to get information out there to stir up interest to communities throughout the state.
 What do you plan to do during the next reporting period to accomplish the goals?We will begin program implementation in Fall 2025 aroundthe start of year 2 of the grant.
-We will provide life skills programming at all 4 grant sites that will help to accomplish the goals of youth increasingknowledge of critical life skills for self-sufficiency; youth gaining knowledge on how to access needed services and resources within their community; and ultimately demonstrated application of critical life skills by target youth.
+We will provide life skills programming at all 4 grant sites that will help to accomplish the goals of youth increasingknowledge of life skills for self-sufficiency in adulthood; youth gaining knowledge on services and resources within their communities; and ultimately demonstrated application of life skills by participatingyouth.
 We will continue developing relationships with existing and new community partners to accomplish the goal of increasingcommunity partnerships among youth and family organizations in target communities.
-We will share results with UK and KSU extension, including success stories that we write through the KY Extension Reporting system, to help us move toward the PCYE model becomingsustainable and institutionalized as a priority approach for comprehensive life skills programming for youth.
+We will share results with UK and KSU extension, including success stories that we write through the KY Extension Reporting system, to help us move toward the PALS programmodel being used beyond the grant cycleas a priority approach for comprehensive life skills programming for youth throughout the state and beyond.

 Impacts

 What was accomplished under these goals?
-During this first year of the grant, we have been planning for implementation of our life skills programming.
+During thefirst year of the grant, we have been planning for implementation of our life skills programming.
 We have had multiple meetings, virtualand in-person,with grant partners to lay out finalized plans for program implementation by fall 2025.
-During our year 1 CYFAR PDTA site visit, we were able to work with administration to garner support that will help us move toward our goal of the PCYE model becoming sustainable beyond the grant cycle and becoming institutionalized.
-We have also developed and strengthened relationships with grant partners that will help us to work better to reach our target audiences.
-We will be implementing life skills programming in schools through one site, through residential homes through two sites, and through expansion of existing community programs in the fourth site.
+During our year 1 CYFAR PDTA site visit, we were able to work with administration to garner support that will help us move toward our goal of the PALSmodel being used beyond the grant cycle and expanded through county and state extension programming.
+We have also developed and strengthened relationships with grant partners that will help us to work better to reach youthaudiences ages 12-18.
+We will be implementing life skills programming in schools through one site, through Sunrise Children's Servicesthrough two sites (who we had a very successful partnership with on a previous grant), and through expansion of existing community programs in the fourth site.

 Publications